17 Jan Ultimate Quick Guide to Ireland

 Ireland has so many amazing places to see and things to do.
 That can make planning a trip to this country difficult.
-This is my list of must-see places for Ireland to make your plan process easier!
+From castles to cliffs and a lot of beer in between, Ireland is an amazing country that you will want to visit.
+While planning your trip, you will want to make sure that you hit a lot of the highlights while you are there.
+This guide to Ireland includes my list of must-see places to make your planning process easier!

 If you plan on spending a few days in Dublin, make sure that you check out this post on how to spend 2 Days in Dublin.
 It gives you awesome details on exactly what to do around Dublin!

 No guide to Ireland would be complete without mentioning the famous Cliffs of Moher.
 A list about the best things in Ireland would be incomplete without adding these beauties to the list.
 The Cliffs of Moher are the most famous spot in Ireland for a reason.
 They are breathtaking.
 There is a trail that you can take both directions from the visitor center.
 If you go left, you’ll find an even greater view of the cliffs and the opportunity to get up closer to the edge.
 My husband wouldn’t let me cross over the barrier as I am always tempted to do.
 I would also advise that you take his advice as the drop to the rocky ocean is INSANE.
 However, if you go right, which is the less popular route, you will find that the cliffs drop into a cove!
 I probably enjoyed the cove much more than the normal walk that most people take.

 Some things to keep in mind while going to the cliffs:

 - They are pretty much in the middle of nowhere.
 There is very little around the Cliffs of Moher, especially during the off-season, so make sure that you eat before going!